 Salford is one of many cities remaining in the ‘Tier 2’ category as the government attempts to limit the rising COVID-19 cases, particularly in the North West.

-The Greater Manchester region as a whole has a total of 12,872 Covid cases, being one of the most heavily affected areas in the country.
+The Greater Manchester region has in total 12,872 COVID cases, being one of the most heavily affected areas in the country.

-Below are Covid cases for each respective borough in the Greater Manchester region:
+Below are COVID cases for each borough in the Greater Manchester region.

-The governments’s handling over COVID-19 had been put under scrutiny by Salford City Mayor Paul Dennnett and also Mayor of Greater Manchester Andy Burnham, with Burnham calling Prime Minister Boris Johnson’s handlings as ‘Disgraceful’ and ‘Disrespectful’.
+The governments’s handling over COVID-19 had been put under scrutiny by Dennnett and also Manchester mayor Andy Burnham, with Burnham calling prime minister Boris Johnson’s handlings as ‘Disgraceful’ and ‘Disrespectful’.

-You can track the history of COVID-19 in Salford in the timeline below:
+You can track the history of COVID in Salford in the timeline below